mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 }
 ```

+Here's the result:

 {% img src="setup.webp" alt="Start of the SvelteKit blog" %}

 > 💪 As an exercise try adding the `/about` and `/contact` routes yourself since they're mostly used as placeholders.

-This sets us up nicely and later we're going to implement a theme switcher.
+This sets us up nicely for implementing a theme switcher later.
 Even without a theme toggle it should respect the user preference thanks to the `prefers-color-scheme` media query.

 ## Setting Up Mdsvex